Did you know there is a famous tapas street in Madrid?

 The long narrow street, lined with tapas bars and restaurants, is just a few minutes’ walk from Plaza Mayor in the centre of Madrid.

-Both tourists and locals love spending hours wandering up the street, popping in and out of bars for a cold caña and a couple of pinchos.
+Visiting this street is one of the best things to do in Madrid, popping in and out of bars for a cold caña and a couple of pinchos.